core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When a Group OSCORE message is protected with the group mode, the counter signature is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad}}).

-That is, the countersignature is computed also over: the ID Context (Group ID) and the Partial IV, which are always present in group requests; as well as the Sender ID of the message originator, which is always present in all group requests and responses.
+That is, other than over the ciphertext, the countersignature is computed over: the ID Context (Gid) and the Partial IV, which are always present in group requests; as well as the Sender ID of the message originator, which is always present in group requests as well as in responses to requests protected in group mode.

 Since the signing process takes as input also the ciphertext of the COSE_Encrypt0 object, the countersignature is bound not only to the intended OSCORE group, hence to the triplet (Master Secret, Master Salt, ID Context), but also to a specific Sender ID in that group and to its specific symmetric key used for AEAD encryption, hence to the quartet (Master Secret, Master Salt, ID Context, Sender ID).

 This makes it practically infeasible to perform the attack described in {{ssec-cross-group-injection-attack}}, since it would require the adversary to additionally forge a valid countersignature that replaces the original one in the forged message M2.

-If the countersignature did not cover the OSCORE option, the attack would be possible also in group mode, since the same unchanged countersignature from messsage M1 would be also valid in message M2.
+If the countersignature did not cover the OSCORE option, the attack would still be possible against response messages protected in group mode, since the same unchanged countersignature from message M1 would be also valid in message M2.

 Also, the following attack simplifications would hold, since Z is able to derive the Sender/Recipient Keys of X and Y in G1 and G2.

-* If M2 is used as a request, Z can check offline if a performed forgery is actually valid before sending the forged message to G2.
-That is, this attack would have a complexity of 2^64 offline calculations.

-* If M2 is used as a response, Z can also change the response Partial IV, until the same unchanged MAC is successfully verified by using Sid2 as 'request_kid' and the symmetric key associated to X in G2.
+That is, Z can also set a convenient Partial IV in the response, until the same unchanged MAC is successfully verified by using G2 as 'request_kid_context', Sid2 as 'request_kid', and the symmetric key associated to X in G2.

 Since the Partial IV is 5 bytes in size, this requires 2^40 operations to test all the Partial IVs, which can be done in real-time.
-Also, the probability that a single given message M1 can be used to forge a response M2 for a given request would be equal to 2^-24, since there are more MAC values (8 bytes in size) than Partial IV values (5 bytes in size).
+The probability that a single given message M1 can be used to forge a response M2 for a given request would be equal to 2^-24, since there are more MAC values (8 bytes in size) than Partial IV values (5 bytes in size).

-   Note that, by changing the Partial IV as discussed above, any member of G1 would also be able to forge a valid signed response message M2 to be injected in G1.
+Note that, by changing the Partial IV as discussed above, any member of G1 would also be able to forge a valid signed response message M2 to be injected in the same group G1.

 ## Group OSCORE for Unicast Requests {#ssec-unicast-requests}